 The mobile user does not see the Internet as separate spaces (the web, networks, forums, etc.) but as a great network that is actually, in which the content is as relevant as it is shared in different spaces.

-Thus, for the mobile user it is a completely natural act of sharing a publication that seems relevant to their Twitter profiles and Facebook or discloses on their LinkedIn network, and even send it by Whatsapp to their contacts.
+Thus, for the mobile user, it is a completely natural act of sharing a publication that seems relevant to their Twitter profiles and Facebook or discloses on their LinkedIn network and even sends it by Whatsapp to their contacts.

 Rules for writing mobile content

 Considering the above, if you take into account a number of rules and tips to improve the reading experience for mobile users, you can simply obtain a greater distribution of your content.